 There are of course no guarantees.
 I took three whale watching tours over two days from St Andrews and saw several whales multiple times.
 Once found, the whales have a cycle where they come up to breath, blow etc.

-The key thing is how close do you get to the whales – and which activities do you see.
-If you are visiting during the peak time it is unlikely that you won’t see whales on your New Brunswick tour.
+The key thing when it comes to the best time to see whales in the Bay of Fundy is how close you can get to the whales – and which activities do you see.
+If you are visiting Saint Andrews by the sea during peak time it is unlikely that you won’t see whales on your New Brunswick tour.

 What if my Whale Watching Tour gets cancelled?

 As the weather on the Bay of Fundy is very changeable, I would suggest that you make taking a whale watching boat trip the first thing you do in St Andrews.
-That way, if the tour is cancelled you will have plenty of time to go out again.
+That way, if the whale watching tour is cancelled you will have plenty of time to go out again.

 Are there restrictions on where the boat can go to find whales?